Irish Book Awards: 2019

 The 2019 awards ceremony was held in Dublin on 20 November 2019.
 The event was hosted by Miriam O'Callaghan and Evelyn O'Rourke.
 Over 115,000 votes were cast by readers to select the winners in each category.

 The winner of the An Post Irish Book of the Year was Overcoming by Vicky Phelan and Naomi Linehan.

 2020

 The 2020 awards ceremony was held virtually on 25 November 2020.
 A record number of votes were cast by the Irish public to select the winners in each category.

 A Ghost in the Throat by Doireann Ní Ghríofa was announced as Irish Book of the Year in December 2020.

 2021

 The awards ceremony was broadcast online on 23 November 2021.

 On 8 December, We Don't Know Ourselves: A Personal History of Ireland Since 1958 was announced as Irish Book of the Year during a one-hour television special on RTÉ One.

 2022

-The awards ceremony was broadcast online on 25 November 2021.
+The awards ceremony was broadcast online on 23 November 2022.

 On 7 December, My Fourth Time, We Drowned was announced as Irish Book of the Year during a one-hour television special on RTÉ One.

+2023

+The awards were announced at a ceremony at Dublin's Convention Centre on 22 November 2023.

+The Book of the Year winner was The Bee Sting by Paul Murray which was announced on 6 December 2023.

+2024

+The 2024 winners were announced on 27 November, again in the Convention Centre.